Skip to content

 Food and drink

 Small discreet snacks and drinks in addition to water are permitted in the examination room at the discretion of the Surgery/Practice you are sitting.
-Please check Surgery/Practice in advance of your examination.
+Please check with your Surgery/Practice in advance of your examination.

 Medicine & medical devices